 The Vice Rectorate for Academic Affairs as well as several central facilities and services support the teaching staff by providing an extensive range of teaching technologies for administering and managing teaching, through educational training and further education, as well as by measures in quality development, among others.

-Every semester almost 30.000 students take more than 2.000 lectures at TU Wien.
+Every semester more than 28.000 students take around 2.000 lectures at TU Wien.
 TU faculty members do an amazing job that is the basis for the excellent reputation and worldwide success of TU Alumni.
 The Best Teaching Awards (awarded annually since 2017) and the festive award ceremony will put the teaching staff into the spotlight, who dedicate themselves to give our students the best possible education.

 “It’s the people who impart subject matters and make them tangible and understandable.
 I would like for the TU Wien to be a leading institution also in the way teaching is done, not only in research.”